LlamaTouch/Evaluator/README.md

 ## Docs

-The `DatasetHelper` class defined in [task_trace.py](./task_trace.py) helps to retrieve the ground-truth dataset and testbed-generated dataset.
+The `DatasetHelper` class defined in [task_trace.py](./task_trace.py) helps to retrieve the dataset and annotated crucial states.

 The following APIs are provided to build a mobile agent that ingests
 - task description
 - UI representation (screenshot and view hierarchy)
     - screenshot path: str
-    - text-format view hierarchy: str
+    - view hierarchy path: str

 1. Retrieve all episodes of all tasks